 Because DDoS attacks can be complex in nature and a determined attacker will rapidly change the attack vector to avoid mitigation, the IDMS should use a set of methods to analyze and block these kinds of DDoS attacks.

 Best practices to defend against constantly evolving types of denial of service attacks include:

-- Use flow telemetry analysis supplemented with behavioral analysis to detect abnormalities and attacks.
+Use flow telemetry analysis supplemented with behavioral analysis to detect abnormalities and attacks.
 Focus on understanding what is normal.
-This will simplify identification of abnormalities.
+This will simplify the identification of abnormalities.

 Use an IDMS to detect abnormal behavior and application layer attacks that require advanced and active mitigation; and using this approach in conjunction with BGP FlowSpec Offload when and where appropriate.

 If implemented successfully, these comprehensive DDoS protection techniques will force the attacker to behave like normal clients, rendering the DDoS attack ineffective and allowing for the use of application-level analysis to detect any abnormal traffic or usage patterns.